GulMChaudhary/Laravel_portfolio-website/README.md

 - HTML5/Bootstrap Responsive Template
 - Multi Auth with Laravel Jetstream, Fortify and LiveWire
-- Manager Users
-- Manage Portfolio Categories
+- Content Management System
 - ORM as well as QueryBuilder Relationships
 - PHP Carbon API extension for DateTime
+- Laravel Image Intervention Package

 ## More Information On: